Sharing the Message

 - On average, 17 Michigan residents have organ transplants every week.

 - The supply of organs donated doesn't come close to meeting the demand.
-Michigan has nearly 3,000 people on the waiting list for a transplant.
-About 113,000 people are waiting nationwide.
+Michigan has about 2,400 patients on the waiting list for a transplant.
+More than 100,000 people are waiting nationwide.

-- Organ donors can save up to eight lives and tissue donors can substantially improve life for up to 75 sick, injured or blind people.
+- Organ donors can save up to eight lives and tissue donors can substantially heal up to 75 sick, injured or blind people, sometimes as many as 125.